isabella232/PlanetaryComputerDataCatalog/how-to-add-data.md

 }
 ```

 Make a directory in `/public/stac/${id}` named as id in the json and make `mosaicinfo.json` in that directory.
 So in this case, the directory will be named as `/public/stac/example-sentinel`.
 Copy one of mosaicjson from another folder (`public/stac/sentinel-2-cloudless/mosaicinfo.json` is a good chocie since it is already edited to support DEP data) and paste it into the directory you just made. (so it will be `/public/stac/example-sentinel/mosaicinfo.json`) Edit `mosaicinfo.json` as needed.
 (Read the section below if you need more information about each attribute in `mosaicinfo.json`).
+Add your dataset to collection list in `/src/config/datasets.yml` with a proper category name. ex.[Sentinel 2 Cloudless](https://github.com/developmentseed/PlanetaryComputerDataCatalog/blob/develop/src/config/datasets.yml#L34-L35)

 To see the new layer from Viewer, you need to add the code to fetch this new data.
 Edit [this part](https://github.com/developmentseed/PlanetaryComputerDataCatalog/blob/develop/src/utils/requests.js#L61-L66) of the code in `/src/utils/requests.js` like below.